webyda/skick/README.md

 ### Specifics About the BackActor's Methods
 Like in the case of the `FrontActor`, the `BackActor` inherits all decorators and methods from the `Actor` class.
-Some of them function as normally, and some have had their behaviors altered.
+Some of them function as usual, and some have had their behaviors altered.
 In addition to this, all the methods defined on the `FrontActor` also exist on the `BackActor` but many of them do nothing.